mrmanna/react-redux-express-tictactoe/README.md

 This is a learning project to understand state management with Redux.
 State management in a large web applications is really a very complex issue, Redux makes it easy by Providing
 1. State Store
 2. Global Action Dispatching control
 3. Application objects and components property mapping with its state through Reducing functions
+4. And Middleware for wrapping async calls

 In this application you can find the whole game state is managed from a top container component Tictactoe and decides what actions should go to what component. e.g. the main **action** of this game is **selectingbox** (either O or X by a user) and if once the box is selected other can not undo it.
 On selection we have to check is it a winning move or not.
 So on this action what are the states that changes: